Skip to main content

 • Cortex access: the role has the CORTEX_USER or CORTEX_ANALYST_USER database role

 If any check fails, the preflight reports exactly which permission is missing.
-Fix the grant and re-run the check before proceeding.
+Fix the grant and re-run the check before deploying.

 Next steps